 Repair minor windshield chips

 Some windshield repairs are covered by insurance.
 If your windshield has a small chip with minimal to no cracks and you want to fix it yourself, a repair kit may be an option.
 They generally come with all the materials you need and take about an hour to complete.
 While it's not possible to fix all chips, you may be able to stop it from growing larger or discoloring in the future.
-Popular Mechanics discusses the types of damage these kits are recommended for, and Edmunds provides a general overview of the repair steps they follow.
+Popular Mechanics discusses the types of damage these kits are recommended for.

 Wash and wax your car